 - June 23, 1988: Joyce Hayden of Whitehorse is one of 29 Canadians to be honored with a Canada Volunteer Award.

-- June 28, 1988: Margaret Thomson, a woman whose many communities achievements were recognized across Canada, dies of cancer on June 22nd.
+- June 28, 1988: Margaret Thomson, a woman whose many community achievements were recognized across Canada, died of cancer on June 22nd.
 On September 2, Gail Martina and Janet McRobb, her daughters, accept the Citation of Citizienship Award on her behalf.

 - July 4, 1988: Ted Myles, owner and founder of the oldest taxi company in Whitehorse (Yellow Cab) dies on June 28th at the age of 81.